-Someone in the office had just celebrated an amazing success and a delicious, fudgey chocolate mud cake was brought in for afternoon tea as a celebratory treat.
-It was beautifully decorated and iced, and had a yummy chocolate buttercream layer through the middle.
-Oh and it tasted pretty amazing too.
+Someone in the office had just celebrated an amazing success and a delicious, fudgey chocolate mud cake was brought in for afternoon tea to celebrate.
+It was beautifully iced and decorated, and had a yummy chocolate buttercream layer through the middle.
+It tasted AMAZING!

 Afterwards I happened to notice some of the comments around the office.

 “I’ve just finished a wholesome healthy lunch and now I’m ruining it by having this cake.
 I shouldn’t have any but I will.”

 “Arg I just ate that cake and now I feel sick”

 “Did you see the cake in the kitchen?
 I just had some, damn it!”

 Pretty much ALL the comments were emotionally loaded and focused around guilt.

 And you know what, I felt kind of sad!
 From an experience that should have been celebratory and pleasurable, people were feeling guilty.